 The Anker Soundcore Liberty 4 NC Truly Wireless are the budget sibling of the Anker Soundcore Liberty 4 True Wireless.
 The manufacturer touts an improved active noise cancelation (ANC) system with several presets available as well as a manual and adaptive mode that adjusts in real-time to the amount of ambient noise around you.
 They support LDAC codec for higher-resolution audio streaming, and their companion app features a graphic EQ with 22 presets to give you control over the mix.
 They also have an IPX4 rating for protection against water splashes and spills.

-The Anker Liberty 4 NC are great for sports and fitness.
+The Anker Liberty 4 NC are very good for sports and fitness.
 They're lightweight and comfortable for long training sessions, and their ANC can keep you isolated from background noise in a busy gym or along a road with heavy traffic.
 They also have a transparency mode with optional wind noise reduction, so you can stay aware of your surroundings.
-However, they don't fit very deep in-ear and have a habit of moving around depending on the shape of your ear.
-Still, they'll stay in place during a moderate run or weight session on a bench but aren't stable enough for CrossFit or sprinting.
-Fortunately, their nine-hour battery will last you a few workouts before needing a recharge.
+However, they don't fit very deep in-ear and can move around depending on the shape of your ear.
+Still, they'll stay in place during a moderate run or weight session on a bench but aren't stable enough for CrossFit or HIIT.
+Fortunately, their nine-hour battery will last you a few workouts before needing a recharge, and they have an IPX4 certification for resistance to water splashes.

 The Anker Soundcore Liberty 4 NC are decent for the office.
 These earbuds have a lightweight and comfortable build, as well as a nine-hour battery for all-day listening.
 There's also a quick charge feature that gives you four hours of playback time off a ten-minute charge in their case.
 Their great ANC performance will isolate you from ambient chatter and noisy PC fans, and they can connect to two devices simultaneously.
-That said, they're only okay for taking calls during the workday.
-Your voice is understandable but sounds quite bassy and lacking in detail.
+That said, they're only okay for taking calls.
+Your voice on calls will be comprehensible but sound bassy and lacking in detail.

-The Anker Liberty 4 NC aren't suitable for wireless gaming.
+The Anker Soundcore Liberty 4 NC aren't suitable for wireless gaming.
 Their Bluetooth-only connection means you can't use them on most consoles.
 They have a Gaming Mode you can enable in-app to lower their latency on PCs and mobile devices.
-However, audio lag is still quite high on PCs, so you'll notice lip sync issues.
-Some devices also compensate for latency differently.
+However, PC audio lag is still quite high, so you'll experience noticeable audio/visual desync.

-The Anker Liberty 4 NC are wireless earbuds and can't be used for wired gaming.
+The Anker Soundcore Liberty 4 NC are wireless earbuds and can't be used for wired gaming.

 We updated the Sound Profile box to show that these headphones sound very similar whether their ANC is turned on or off.